Filing a State Complaint in Maryland

 How do you file a state complaint about an IEP violation in Maryland?

-Maryland provides a state complaint investigation process through the Maryland State Department of Education (MSDE) Office of Special Education Programs under COMAR 13A.05.01.15A.
-Any organization or individual may file a signed written complaint alleging that an LEA or other public agency has violated a requirement of Part B of IDEA or of Maryland's special education regulations.
-The complaint must allege a violation that occurred not more than one year prior to the date the complaint is received by MSDE.
-The complaint must include: the student's name, address, and school; a description of the problem including the specific facts; and the proposed resolution.
-MSDE must investigate complaints and issue a written final decision within 60 calendar days of receiving the complaint, unless exceptional circumstances exist or the parties agree to mediation (COMAR 13A.05.01.15A; 34 CFR 300.515).
-If the complaint involves a due process hearing request on the same issues, MSDE may either delay its complaint investigation pending the hearing decision, or proceed with only the issues not raised in the hearing.
-If noncompliance is found, the LEA must submit and implement a corrective action plan.
-Complaints should be submitted to the MSDE Office of Special Education Programs.
-The state complaint process is part of the comprehensive dispute resolution procedures in COMAR 13A.05.01.15 (which also covers mediation and due process).
-Maryland also offers facilitated IEP meetings as an early resolution option.
+Maryland provides a state complaint investigation process through the Maryland State Department of Education (MSDE) Division of Special Education/Early Intervention Services under COMAR 13A.05.01.15(A).
+Any organization or individual may file a signed written complaint alleging that a local education agency (LEA) or other public agency has violated a requirement of Part B of IDEA or of Maryland's special education regulations (COMAR 13A.05.01).
+The complaint must allege a violation that occurred not more than one year prior to the date the complaint is received by MSDE (COMAR 13A.05.01.15(A); 34 CFR 300.153(c)).
+The complaint must include: (1) the student's name, address, and school; (2) the name of the public agency against which the complaint is filed; (3) a description of the nature of the problem including the specific facts on which the allegation is based; and (4) the proposed resolution of the problem.
+A copy of the complaint must be forwarded simultaneously to the LEA (34 CFR 300.153(d)).
+MSDE must investigate complaints and issue a written final decision within 60 calendar days of receiving the complaint (COMAR 13A.05.01.15(A); 34 CFR 300.152(a)), unless exceptional circumstances exist warranting an extension (with written notice) or the parties agree to extend the timeline for mediation or other alternative dispute resolution.
+The MSDE investigation must include an independent on-site investigation if determined necessary, a review of relevant records and documents, and an opportunity for the complainant and the public agency to present additional information.
+If the complaint involves issues that are also the subject of a pending due process hearing, MSDE must set aside those overlapping issues for resolution in the hearing.
+If noncompliance is found, MSDE must issue a corrective action plan specifying required remedies, including compensatory services if appropriate, and timelines for implementation.
+The LEA must submit evidence of compliance.
+Maryland also offers IEP facilitation as a voluntary, early dispute resolution option — a trained neutral facilitator assists the IEP team in reaching agreement, at no cost to the family — separate from the formal mediation process (COMAR 13A.05.01.15).
+Complaints are filed with the MSDE Division of Special Education/Early Intervention Services.

 What Maryland Requires

-The complaint must be in writing, signed, and allege a violation that occurred within one year of filing (COMAR 13A.05.01.15A; 34 CFR 300.153(c)).
+The complaint must be in writing, signed, and allege a violation that occurred within one year of filing (COMAR 13A.05.01.15(A); 34 CFR 300.153(c)).

-The complaint must include the student's name, school, a description of the problem with specific facts, and the proposed resolution (COMAR 13A.05.01.15A).
+The complaint must include the student's name, school, the public agency, a description of the problem with specific facts, and the proposed resolution (COMAR 13A.05.01.15(A); 34 CFR 300.153(b)).

 A copy must be served simultaneously on the LEA against which the complaint is filed (34 CFR 300.153(d)).

-If noncompliance is found, the LEA must develop and implement a corrective action plan with timelines (COMAR 13A.05.01.15A; 34 CFR 300.151(b)).
+If noncompliance is found, MSDE must issue a corrective action plan with required remedies (including compensatory services if appropriate) and implementation timelines (COMAR 13A.05.01.15(A); 34 CFR 300.151(b)).

 Key Timelines

-MSDE must complete the investigation and issue a final decision within 60 calendar days of receipt (COMAR 13A.05.01.15A; 34 CFR 300.515(a)).
+MSDE must complete the investigation and issue a final decision within 60 calendar days of receipt (COMAR 13A.05.01.15(A); 34 CFR 300.152(a)).

-The complaint must allege a violation that occurred within one year of the filing date (COMAR 13A.05.01.15A; 34 CFR 300.153(c)).
+The complaint must allege a violation that occurred within one year of the filing date (COMAR 13A.05.01.15(A); 34 CFR 300.153(c)).